Conversion benchmarks by institution type

 An overall conversion rate hides friction points.
 Break the journey into measurable stages.
 The first is visitor to first contact (form submission, chat interaction, phone call).
 The second is first contact to submitted application.
 The third is application to confirmed enrolment.

-Prospects visit an average of 4.7 pages before asking their first question, but this varies by institution type: 5.2 pages for business schools, 3.9 for engineering schools, and 3.1 for computing schools (Source: analytics and session replay, 15,000 prospect journeys, 2025-2026).
+Prospects visit an average of 4.7 pages before asking their first question, but this varies by institution type: 5.2 pages for business schools, 3.9 for engineering faculties, and 3.1 for computing schools (Source: analytics and session replay, 15,000 prospect journeys, 2025-2026).

 This figure reveals the effort a prospect invests before deciding to interact.
 The more pages they need to visit, the higher the abandonment risk.